 The world of savings and investment management is by no means a piece of cake.
 It’s a complex organism that is constantly shifting and growing.
-But there are without doubt certain key principles that will stand any aspirational investor in decent shape, whether they have £50k to invest or £1m to invest – if they can stick to them.
+But there are certain key principles that will stand any aspirational investor in decent shape, whether they have £50k to invest or £1m to invest – if they can stick to them.

 Principle 1: Remember the trade off between risk and return